argoproj/argo-cd/docs/proposals/proxy-extensions.md

 ---

-# Reverse-Proxy Extensions support for ArgoCD
+# Reverse-Proxy Extensions support for Argo CD

 Enable UI extensions to use a backend service.